TheKernalBlog/TheKernalBlog/_posts/2023-02-23-Use-The-Reasonable-System-Setup-Inator-To-Get-A-Functional-Tiling-WM-In-Minutes.md

 Finally, you'll be met with one final prompt.
 It will ask:

-    Are you cerrently using a GUI? (y/n)
+    Are you currently using a GUI? (y/n)

 If you answered yes, Zathura will pop up with with the guide.
 It's incredibly simplistic, so just spend a minute reading over the keybindings before log in to RSII.